Owner, Piano, Singer/Songwriting, Performance Coaching, Artist Development

 Lizzie Clapper, head of the MMS Children’s Department, has her degree in Music Education from San Jose State University.
 Her teaching philosophy is grounded in her deep belief that music is for everyone and that all beginning music students should have a well-rounded and nourishing experience with equal focus on learning to read music, listening to music, and understanding music from both the classical and jazz/rock/pop perspectives.
 Lizzie began her journey with music at a very young age, starting piano lessons at age 5.
 She sang in choirs throughout much of her childhood and well into adulthood, singing with the world renown San Jose State University Concert Choir, where as a part of that group she sang at the Inauguration of the University’s President, Mohammad Qayoumi , and with Andrea Bocelli at the San Jose HP Pavillion.

 Lizzie met Ciara McAllister in 2006 when the two began working together as music teachers for a performing arts summer camp based out of San Francisco and the two have been working together ever since.
 Lizzie is also deeply passionate about singer/songwriters and has been writing her own music since 2005, performing in small venues around the Bay Area.
 Eventually, Lizzie joined up with Ciara (and other close friends) and helped to form the band Hidden in the Sun, an indie-rock band that features Lizzie as the lead singer and one of the contributing writers.
+She is currently creating music for her new solo project Mother First.
 Lizzie is passionate about sharing her talents with the students at McAllister Music Studio!